ed-kung/CSUN-Econ-433/labs/lab06/README.md

 Do you really believe that women make 30% less than men for equal work?
 The previous regression seems to support that claim.

 But what if the model is incorrectly specified?
-Remember, one of the assumptions is that the error term is uncorrelated with the covariates.
+Remember, the model assumes that the error term is uncorrelated with the covariates.
 Do you think this assumption is reasonable?

 When the regression model is `log(INCWAGE) ~ FEMALE`, what factors do you think might be captured by the error term?
 Is there any possibility that they would actually be correlated with `FEMALE`?